Closing Costs in California Explained

 Closing costs are a combination of service fees and taxes collected at the final stage of a real estate transaction.

-When you buy a home in California, several businesses and local government entities get involved in the transaction.
-Vendors provide real estate products and services that make sure the deal is on a sound footing (financially, legally, etc.) Plus, a portion of taxes and insurance are collected before the change in ownership takes place.
+When you buy a home in California, local government entities are paid a portion of taxes before a change in ownership takes place.
+Vendors that provide real estate services -- the things that make sure the deal is on a sound footing (title companies, lenders, etc.) -- are paid at closing.

 Both buyers and sellers are responsible for certain closing costs during the final stage of the home buying process called escrow.
 There are two stages of the escrow period: the beginning of escrow and closing of escrow.

 Here are a few characteristics of closing costs paid during the escrow period: